James Hardie Industries

-James Hardie Industries plc is a global building materials company and the largest global manufacturer of fibre cement products.
-Headquartered in Ireland, it is a dual-listed company, being listed on the Australian and New York Stock Exchanges.
+James Hardie Industries plc is an American-Irish global building materials company and the largest global manufacturer of fibre cement products.
+Headquartered in Ireland, it is cross-listed on the Australian and New York Stock Exchanges.
 Its management team currently sits in Chicago, Illinois, United States.
 James Hardie was plagued by several asbestos-related scandals in the 20th century.

 History

 James Hardie (27 July 1851 – 20 November 1920) emigrated to Australia in 1888 from Linlithgow, Scotland, and established a business importing oils and animal hides.
 Andrew Reid, also from Linlithgow, came to join Hardie in Melbourne, and became a full partner in 1895.
 When Hardie retired in 1911, he sold his half of the business to Reid.

+Listing on Sydney Stock Exchange and asbestos-containing products

 The company was listed on the Sydney Stock Exchange in 1951.
 At the time, the company manufactured products out of asbestos cement sheet and other related building material.
 By the middle of the twentieth century, James Hardie had become the largest manufacturer and distributor of building products, insulation, pipes and brake linings containing asbestos.
 In Australia, it operated asbestos plants in New South Wales, Queensland, South Australia, Victoria and Western Australia.
 Working with the products containing asbestos – including asbestos cement – caused people to develop various pleural abnormalities such as asbestosis and malignant mesothelioma.
 In 1961, it merged its brake lining division with Turner & Newall's Ferodo, taking a 60% shareholding in Hardie-Ferodo.
 It purchased the remaining 40% in August 1980.